shkyler/gmit-foda-exercises/README.md

 # gmit-foda-exercises
-This repository contains all information pertaining to my exercises for the Fundamentals of Data Analysis Module
+This repositorycontains all information pertaining to my exercises for the Fundamentals of Data Analysis Module